Welcome to ApproachAvoid.com

 Contact Us

 As will be discussed in the knowledge page, human society has a lot of knowledge of both the self and how the world works (and how human society works).
-We can take that knowledge and improve moments and experiences with others.
+We can take that knowledge and improve moments and experiences for others.
 Let's begin with two definitions:

 Theory of Mind - Ability to understand the thoughts, beliefs, desires, and emotions of other people.